Who says you need to leave Singapore to take scenic photos with what looks like a wild Amazon forest, a Japanese bamboo garden, and an Aussie quarry?

 Nearest MRT: Bukit Gombak MRT

 A huge swath of Tampines seems to be dedicated to HDB blocks, shopping malls, and kids’ playgrounds.
-At least that was what we thought until we unearthed a winding stretch of greenery called Tampines Eco-Green.
+At least that was what we thought until we unearthed winding stretch of greenery called Tampines Eco-Green.

 Sandwiched between the freeway and Sun Plaza Park, this hidden green space has an Aussie countryside vibe to it and is home to 3 different walking trails.
 Among which, the longest Diversity Trail (1.2km) covers towering trees, shimmering lakes, and various birds’ nesting sites.